 This installs the latest 3.x client.
-After doing so, we recommend to update to the latest Elmah.Io.Client package as well (updating Elmah.Io already updated Elmah.Io.Client, but to the lowest possible version):
+After doing so, we recommend updating to the latest Elmah.Io.Client package as well (updating Elmah.Io already updated Elmah.Io.Client but to the lowest possible version):

 The elmah.io.core package is no longer needed and can be uninstalled:

 Next, you will need to add your API key to your

 web.config.
 Where the 2.x client only required a log ID to log messages to elmah.io, the new API improves security by introducing API keys (Where is my API key?).
 Copy your API key and extend the

 <elmah> <errorLog type="Elmah.Io.ErrorLog, Elmah.Io" apiKey="API_KEY" logId="LOG_ID" /> </elmah>